 CONDITIONS FOR ORGANIC POULTRY FARMING

-If you ask me, I would say that this the most important factor that sets the organic chicken apart.
+If you ask me, I would say that this is the most important factor that sets the organic chicken apart.
 Also, it is the area where farmers fail to adhere to.
 Before the practice of poultry farming can be termed organic, the farmer must abstain from the use of antibiotics, drugs, and hormones.
 As a matter of fact, a chicken stops being organic the moment it is given a synthetic drug.
 One might ask, “why the fuss about the use of antibiotics on chickens?”
 This is because most of the antibiotics administered to chickens are similar to the ones that are used by humans.

 In case you are yet to get the message, I will explain further.
 These antibiotics often leave residues in chickens, and when the chickens are consumed by humans, the residues are ingested as well.
 Consequently, it encourages bacteria in the body to develop resistance to those antibiotics, such that when they are administered to humans in treatment doses, there are bacteria strains that can easily resist the treatment.
+That’s exactly why organic chickens cannot be given antibiotics – for your safety.

 ORGANIC POULTRY INVOLVES ACCESS TO PASTURE